Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 news.
 Actually, heaven or burn is not even the gospel of salvation; it is another gospel, as Paul would call it.

-So, what is the heart of the gospel of the Kingdom?
-It is that Christ, whose name is Jesus and who is the Son of God
+So, what is the heart of the gospel of the kingdom?
+It is that King Jesus, who is the Son of God and of man, is seated

-in righteousness, justice, peace, and love.
-But the long view is not simply restoration; it is ultimately to make all
+justice, peace, and love.
+But the long view is not simply restoration; it is ultimately to make all things new by

 or heralded throughout the whole habitable earth to testify or bear witness before all the nations.
 Of course, this